theBlackBoxSociety/p5js/02_basics.md

 - Recap.
 Any **if** statement can have any number of associated **else if** clauses.
 Even if you have an **else if** clause, you don’t necessarily need to have an **else** clause.

+#### a Bouncing Ball
 And to finish this chapter on conditionals a somewhat classic example

-#### a Bouncing Ball
-draw an ellipse that moves from left to right.
+Draw an ellipse that moves from left to right.
 When it reaches the right hand side of the sketch, make it move from right to left.
 When it reaches the left hand side again, make it move from left to right again.

 ```javaScript
 let xspeed = 4;